DBobkov/segmentation/README.md

 2) Point cloud datasets with ground truth labelling on two levels.
 This includes 6  scenes within an office environment containing various objects, in total 452 object parts and 156 objects.
 For quick overview, proceed to web-viewer located here http://www.navvis.com/iv.hmw/.

+3) Raw pointcloud of the entire buildings (3 used buildings with XYZ and RGB information for each point) can be accessed here http://www.lmt.ei.tum.de/fileadmin/user_upload/bobkov/Object_segmentation_dataset/object_segmentation_building_dataset.zip

 #Explanation of the labelling
 Coarse labelling (objects)